Behaviour and Inclusion | Redbridge

 - Redbridge Alternative Provision: is a Key Stage 3 and 4 pupil referral unit that provides education for up to 48 pupils in school years 7 to 11

-- The Redbridge Home Tuition Service: provides education to children and young people of compulsory school age (5 to 16) who are temporarily unable to attend school for health reasons
+- Medical and Inclusion Service: The London Borough of Redbridge provides education to children and young people of compulsory school age (5 to 16) who are temporarily unable to attend school for health reasons.
+Please click here to complete the online Medical and Inclusion Service referral form.

 Cranbrook Behaviour Centre (CUBE): Nurture and therapeutic support for children with SEMH issues.
 A new addition resource center opened at Cranbrook for identified Redbridge pupils.